margheritatonon/pytorch-image-rotation/README.md

 - All datasets contain the original image, the modified image, the angle of rotation, and if applicable the units of translation.
     - `copy_rotated_dataset.pt` is the MNIST digit dataset, with only rotation applied.
     - `copy_rotated_translated_dataset.pt` is the MNIST digit dataset, with rotation and translation applied.
+    - `copy_rotated_dataset_cifar10.pt` is a dataset with real images, with only rotation applied.

 ### Weights and Biases: